 - "(d) Exceptions.
 This section does not apply to the following: - (1) Telecommunications services.
 Telecommunications services are sourced in accordance with G.S.
 105-164.4C. - (2) Direct mail.
-Direct mail that meets one of the following descriptions is sourced to the location where the property is delivered, and direct mail that does not meet one of these descriptions is sourced to the location from which the direct mail was shipped:is sourced as follows:
+Direct mailthat meets one of the following descriptions is sourced to the location where the property is delivered, and direct mail that does not meet one of these descriptions is sourced to the location from which the direct mail was shipped: - a.
+Direct mail purchased pursuant to a direct pay permit. - b.
+When the purchaser provides the seller with information to show the jurisdictions to which the direct mail is to be delivered.

+is sourced in accordance with G.S.
+105-164.4E.

-- a.
-Direct mail To the location where the direct mail is delivered if it (i) is purchased pursuant to a direct pay permit.permit issued under G.S.
-105-164.27A(a1) or (ii) when - b.
-When the purchaser provides the seller with information to show the jurisdictions to which the direct mail is to be delivered. - b.
-To the location from which the direct mail was shipped if (i) it is advertising and promotional direct mail and (ii) sub-subdivision a. of this subdivision does not apply. - (3) Florist wire sale.
-A florist wire sale is sourced to the business location of the florist that takes an order for the sale.
+(3) Florist wire sale. - A florist wire sale is sourced to the business location of the florist that takes an order for the sale.
 A "florist wire sale" is a sale in which a retail florist takes a customer's order and transmits the order to another retail florist to be filled and delivered."